humberto-ortiz/pelican-test/content/pages/teaching/cyber2.md

 ## Description

-Systems and Networks Security: In this course, students will learn secure system and network administration techniques.
+In this course, students will learn secure system and network administration techniques.
 Students will have hands-on system administration experiences with key Internet services, will learn about important security issues related to such